AnastasiaPsarou/SQL/recipeguru/README.md

-This is a project whose parts where implemented during "Complete Intro to SQL and PostgreSQL", by Brian Holt.

 recipes.sql is the data that was used for the implementation of the website.

 The queries that were implemented are inside recipes/app.js and ingredients/app.js.